Gluten Intolerance: What really causes it & how to fix it

 The Real Cause of “Gluten Intolerance”

-The intolerance or “sensitivity” that is generally blamed on wheat and products containing wheat, is actually the body's reaction to an onslaught of heavy metals and toxic chemicals which the vast majority of commercial wheat is contaminated with.
+The intolerance or “sensitivity” that is generally blamed on wheat and products containing wheat, is actually the body's reaction to an onslaught of chemicals used in harvesting, storage and the processing of wheat into commercial foods.

-Big agri-businesses who are responsible for the mass production of crops, use a cocktail of herbicides and pesticides during cultivation, and then soak the grains after harvesting with aluminium fluoride and sulphur dioxide, to protect the grains from weevils and pests during transportation and storage.
+Big agri-businesses use a plethora of herbicides and pesticides during cultivation, and then after harvesting, often soak the grains in chemicals like aluminium fluoride and sulphur dioxide, to protect the grains from weevils and pests during transportation and storage.

 Signs & Symptoms of Gluten Intolerance

 Symptoms of gluten intolerance and other common food allergies are typically any of the following when experienced regularly: